silverjuke/silverjuke/docs/user-guide.md

 --------------------------------------------------------------------------------

-If you choose the option "SQL Expression" for a field in a criterion of a Music Selection, the operator popup disappears to make place for a larger text field.
+If you choose the option "SQL Expression" for a field in a criterion of a music selection, the operator popup disappears to make place for a larger text field.

 In this text field you can input any valid SQL Expressions as